Silex/docker-emacs/README.md

 xhost +local:root # WARN: this comes with security issues docker run -it --rm -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix silex/emacs
 ```
+Alternatively, you can also use [x11docker](https://github.com/mviereck/x11docker) tool, which has lots of features and options.

 # Alternatives